cockroachdb/docs/v21.1/update-data.md

 ---
-title: Overwrite Existing Data
+title: Update Data
 summary: How to update the data in CockroachDB from various programming languages
 toc: true
 ---

-This page has instructions for overwriting existing rows of data in CockroachDB, using the following statements:
+This page has instructions for updating existing rows of data in CockroachDB, using the following [SQL statements](sql-statements.html):

-- `UPSERT`
-- `INSERT ON CONFLICT`
-- `UPDATE`
+- [`UPDATE`](#update), which updates existing rows in a table.
+- [`UPSERT`](#upsert), which inserts new rows in a table, updating existing rows that conflict on a primary key.
+- [`INSERT ...
+ON CONFLICT ...
+DO UPDATE`](#insert-on-conflict-do-update), which inserts new rows in a table, updating existing rows in the event of a conflict on specified, `UNIQUE` constrained columns.

+{% include {{page.version.version}}/app/retry-errors.md %}

 ## Before you begin